aadamss/Poker-Hand-Strength-Evaluator/README.md

 I know that I could have written the application in a much more elegant fashion.\
 Code could be cleaner and also I did not split anything.\
 Everything is written in one file, but could have been split.\
-Probably this was done way more complex than it should have been.
+Probably this was done more complex than it should have been.\
+Also would have been more optimal from my side to use `TypeScript` instead of vanilla `JavaScript`.